Need help with your Discussion

 Where did the healthcare organizations fail?
 Is there an ethical failure in such actions?

-Do you believe plaintiffs have a right to pursue a claim against any of these healthcare organizations, and what would the charges be if they have this right?
+Do you believe plaintiffs have a right to pursue a claim against any of these healthcare organizations, and what would the charges be if they had this right?

-For patients to file a medical malpractice lawsuit, they need to ensure the situation meets the 4Ds of criteria; duty, dereliction, direct causation, and damages (Preskorn, 2014).
-When there’s a relationship between a doctor and the patient, certain rules and expectations need to be followed and met with regard to competence.
+For patients to file a medical malpractice lawsuit, they must ensure the situation meets the 4D criteria; duty, dereliction, direct causation, and damages (Preskorn, 2014).
+When there’s a relationship between a doctor and the patient, specific rules and expectations about competence need to be followed and met.
 A doctor should treat the patient with respect, in confidentiality and listen to the patient.
-If a doctor cannot help, he/she should refer the patient to another doctor.
+If a doctor cannot help, they should refer the patient to another doctor.
 Dereliction is when the doctor does something wrong, such as giving the wrong medication.
-Direct causation refers to the negative outcome that arises from dereliction.
+Direct causation refers to the negative outcome that arises from negligence.
 Medical records are used as evidence of proof of causation.
-Lastly, damages refer to the monetary amount needed to address the harm caused to the patient’s body, the patient’s way of life, and psychological well-being.
+Lastly, damages refer to the monetary amount needed to address the harm caused to the patient’s body, way of life, and psychological well-being.
 The lawsuit may cite suffering, pain, and emotional distress (Preskorn, 2014).
-In this case, the hospital presumably made it known to the parents that they would take care of the twins and took up the duty to do so.
+In this case, the hospital presumably told the parents that they would take care of the twins and took up the duty.
 However, the hospital is guilty of dereliction as it prescribed the wrong dose of heparin.

 The Plaintiffs have the right to pursue a claim against the hospital because the latter was negligent in caring for the two patients.
-The twins were already in a very vulnerable state, seeing that they were born prematurely.
-Heparin was necessary for their care, but the amount administered was more than 1000 times the normal dose and was highly lethal and life-threatening.
+The twins were already very vulnerable, seeing that they were born prematurely.
+Heparin was necessary for their care, but the amount administered was more than 1000 times the usual dose and was highly lethal and life-threatening.
 The current life-threatening situation can be argued as a direct cause of the hospital’s dereliction.
 At the time of the reporting, the life status of the patients hangs in the balance, and if lost, the hospital should be sued for a double homicide.
-The plaintiff should sue for negligence, malpractice, distress, and any other related offenses (Walker, 2011).
-The parents should also seek to be awarded damages for the physical harm caused to the twins.
+The plaintiff should sue for negligence, malpractice, distress, and other related offenses (Walker, 2011).
+The parents should also seek damages for the physical harm caused to the twins.

-Hospitals of all types need to engage in approaches that are systematic in identifying and preventing adverse events and medical errors.
+Hospitals of all types need to use systematic approaches to identify and prevent adverse events and medical errors.
 Hospital safety and quality leaders have several opportunities to fulfill their obligations in building patient safety systems.
-When hospital quality leaders are lax in meeting these obligations, it is expected that medical errors will recur, and what follows are poor patient outcomes and subsequent lawsuits (James, 2013).
-In this case, getting back to patient safety is not an ‘if’ option for criminal actions.
+When hospital quality leaders are lax in meeting these obligations, medical errors are expected to recur, and what follows are poor patient outcomes and subsequent lawsuits (James, 2013).
+In this case, returning to patient safety is not an ‘if’ option for criminal actions.
 Criminal actions should be taken, and patient safety still addressed.
 Addressing patient safety rather than taking legal action is only a moral defense if the offense committed is a first-time occurrence (Dekker, 2016).
 However, where the offense is repeated several times, legal action should be taken to ensure that the recurrence of the crime is curtailed permanently.

 References